iAyoubEng/home-made-3-bit-Flash-ADC/README.md

 - # The Clock Module
 - 555-timer IC
 - 1K ohm resistor , 100K ohm resistor , 2.2 micro farad capacitor
+- Pin 13 in the Arduino is acting as the clock

 - # the comparator IC's
 - LM393 with 2 comparators in each ic